Text image asking 'What are your triggers?' followed by examples of stressful situations that can lead to using alcohol as a coping mechanism

 That said, the magnitude of the choice might be skewed by a compelling voice in the person’s head.
 That voice knows that drugs are a short-term solution to difficult emotions.
 In a moment of panic, that “choice” might seem right.

-If it’s hard to make those decisions, how can a person stay sober?
+How can a person stay sober if it’s hard to make those decisions?
 How do you deal with addiction triggers when you can’t always expect them?

 Let’s take a look at a few relapse prevention tips.